smallstep/certificates/docs/GETTING_STARTED.md

   --domain yourdomain.com --domain gmail.com
 ```

-Start up the online CA or send a HUP signal if it's already running to pick up the new provisioner.
+Start up the online CA or send a HUP signal if it's already running to reload
-Now users should be able to fetch certificates using the familiar `step ca certificate` flow:
+the configuration and pick up the new provisioner.
+Now users should be able to
+obtain certificates using the familiar `step ca certificate` flow:

 ```bash
 $ step ca certificate sebastian@smallstep.com personal.crt personal.key